rbowen/presentations/talking-to-management/slides.md

 # Instead talk about customer value

-## Software is easy, people are hard.
-Customers come to you because they trust you.
+* Software is easy, people are hard.
+* Customers come to you because they trust you.
+* This is doubly true if your product is based on open source

 ???

 * Your company is your product.
 Everything else is just a delivery mechanism
+* Customers tend to select technology first, and the company second
 * Participation in open source establishes that expertise
 * Open source is also a way to comodotize your competitor's product, and make the conversation about expertise, not software